-But when it came to her partnership with The New School, Scher says, “the opposite was true!”
+But when it came to her partnership with The New School, “the opposite was true.”
 Employing its own iterative, design-inspired process, the university harnessed the collective creativity and problem-solving skills of hundreds of people in various disciplines across the university to achieve a unifying visual identity.

 “Something miraculous happened with this dynamic,” says Scher, who has developed branding for the Public Theater, the New York Shakespeare Festival, MoMA, The Met, the New York City Ballet, and Tiffany and Co.
 “You could say it was a happy accident, but really, nothing ever happens accidentally.”

 The result is a revolution in typography.
-Dynamic, forward-looking, and instantly recognizable, the new visual identity embodies the progressive mission of the New School and represents a technological leap in the art of type design.
+Dynamic, forward-looking, and instantly recognizable, The New School’s new visual identity embodies the progressive mission of the university and represents a technological leap in the art of type design.

-“Utilizing innovative custom typography by Paula Scher, one of the great graphic designers of our time, the identity establishes a distinctive brand for The New School as a whole while also highlighting the university’s individual schools, institutes, and programs,” says Joel Towers, executive dean of Parsons School of Design, one of the colleges in The New School.
+“Utilizing innovative custom typography by Paula Scher, one of the great graphic designers of our time, the identity establishes a distinctive brand for The New School as a whole while also highlighting the university’s individual schools, institutes, and programs,” says Joel Towers, executive dean of Parsons School of Design at The New School.

 The key to the new visual identity is a groundbreaking custom typeface called Neue (pronounced NOY-a).
-Inspired by the Ruedi Baur-designed typography of the New School’s University Center, the typeface is revolutionary in its deployment of three different symbol widths—regular, extended, and very extended—that are programmed together using an advanced algorithm.
-This “flexibility in syncopation,” as Scher describes it, allows The New School and its individual school names to have their own unique character while remaining connected to one another.
+Inspired by the Ruedi Baur-designed typography of the New School’s University Center, it is revolutionary in its deployment of three different symbol widths — regular, extended, and very extended — that are programmed together using an advanced algorithm.
+This “flexibility in syncopation,” as Scher describes it, allows The New School and its individual school names to retain their own unique character while remaining connected to one another.

 What’s more, the new identity incorporates a pair of parallel lines that anchor The New School wordmark and provide an organizing device to display the names of the various schools and programs at different scales in relationship to the logo.
 The system enables the New School to stand alone at large scale, or act as an endorser when connected to schools such as Parsons and Eugene Lang College.
 It also allows the university to continue to grow and change, and supports the different names to work alongside The New School brand.